 We then check whether any new UDE is a superset of UDEs in the old file.
 If a new UDE/EP set has, say, 10 unused EPs it must be compared to old ones with 9 or fewer unused EPs.
 There can be a huge number of these and this process can take quite a time - and find very few subsets.
 In some runs this superset check is skipped.
 This means subsets exist on udefile.
 The penalty of this is only that we end up processing a subset and its superset - the first being unnecessary.
 This doesn't really matter as long as there is a relatively small number of subsets.
 An external subsetter has been written which periodically cleans the file, but it's rarely used in practice.

-After every 100 UDEs from the udefile have been processed, a file called "udestopper" is read.
+After a certain number of UDEs have been processed, a file called "udestopper" is read.

 If it contains a 1, the program goes to end-of-superloop processing, does the subsetting, writes to the udefile and stops.

 Thus the program can be brought to a controlled stop at any time by using Notepad to put a 1 in the stopper file.